-MUSE will later exploit the VLT Adaptive Optics Facility in combination with the GALACSI AO module.
-When offered, it will provide Ground Layer AO correction for the WFM.
 In the future, a Narrow Field Mode (NFM) will also be made available, and will cover a ~7.5 arcsec2 field of view sampled at 0.025"/pixel with Laser Tomography AO correction.
+The combination of MUSE and GALACSI is named MUSE Facility.

 A view of the instrument attached to the telescope is shown in Figure 1.
 The main instrument characteristics are summarized in Table 1.

-MUSE was built by a Consortium involving institutes from France, Germany, The Netherlands, Switzerland and ESO.
+The MUSE instrument was built by a Consortium involving institutes from France, Germany, The Netherlands, Switzerland and ESO.
+The GALACSI AO module was built by ESO as part of the AOF project.
 The names of the institutes and their respective contributions are given in Table 2.